-US housing starts fell 7 percent in February
+US February housing starts fell 7 pct after January surge

-WASHINGTON – Homebuilders broke ground on fewer apartment complexes in February, causing overall housing starts to fall 7 percent.
+WASHINGTON – U.S. homebuilders broke ground on fewer apartment complexes in February, causing overall housing starts to fall 7 percent.

 The Commerce Department said Friday that housing starts last month were at a seasonally adjusted annual pace of 1.24 million, a decline that was anticipated after construction surged in January to 1.33 million.